UT-ITT/assignment-07-replication-anja-thomas/documentation.md

 - Object Poiting was very rough and jittery to implement.
 First we tried to put a cooldown on the jumping on it but that was hard to optimize and felt like was backwards to its identity.
 Overall the base implementation works but is still rough to use to be honest.
 Maybe someone with faith in the object pointer could make a paper about and give it a fair implementation.

 - experiment 1 & 2 are faithful to the original except the length.
 The problem here was less technical and more of not understanding the methods.
 We dont think the tests are "practical".
 They are tuned to Fitts law which is rigid per defintion.
 The strenght of the bubble cursors def doesnt need the set in stone EW/W ratios.
 However it is understandable from a scientific standpoint since fitts law was the basis.

+- after being done with everything i tested the setup on my notebook and i couldnt press start because the window was to large.
+If u cant finde the green start button please just make the window so small that it fits into ur screen.
+You can do that in config.py

 ### Results